The Trustworthy

 Interesting this, because we are immediately faced with the tautological argument that to be Vulnerable, one must be willing to Trust; to Trust, one must be willing to be Vulnerable.
 (And by “tautological”, I very seriously mean “asshole”.)
 On these two ingredients as means to a healthy, loving, long-term relationship, and which when in abundance, opens the doors to deeper commitment and more facile communication between lovers, I can hear you grumbling ‘trust needs to be earned, not just freely handed out’.
 After some growing pains, I am forced to agree with you to a certain extent – there are intelligent ways to trust, as equally as there are stupid self-destructive ways to trust.

 The reality of trusting everyone at first glance is trusting in equal measure the trustworthy and untrustworthy.
 Nothing intelligent about this, where our hearts are implicated.
-This in mind, when we choose to trust someone who proves themselves untrustworthy, recall that this is a reflection on their lack of integrity, not ours.
+This in mind, when we choose to trust someone who proves themselves untrustworthy, recall that this is a reflection on their behaviour, not ours.
 However, it affects us directly and brings us some degree of pain which, if it can be avoided, then avoid it.
 There are enough means by which we can experience pain without actually giving someone a knife and laying our chest bare.

 Taking O’Neill as starting point, we must investigate two questions: first, where do we position ourselves in order to engage the four qualities which she identifies?
 Second, how can we ensure some kind of heart-intelligence in a new situation?